-Prospective applicants for the French and Italian Studies fund for Academic Excellence should follow the instructions on the How to Apply page.
+The French and Italian Studies fund for Academic Excellence award is open to undergraduate students majoring in French or Italian.
+Prospective applicants should follow instructions on the How to Apply page.
 They are also encouraged to take advantage of scholarship information posted on the International Programs Office website.

 Study Abroad Scholarship for UMass students enrolled in the Five College Center for the Study of World Languages

 The Charles Mark Scholarship for the Study of Foreign Language

 Application Deadline: January 11, 2019